AlgoMaster Logo

 1. Fast and Slow Pointers

-• The slow pointer moves one step at a time.
+• The slow pointer advances one node per step.

-• The fast pointer moves two steps at a time.
+• The fast pointer advances two nodes per step.

 2. Linked List In-Place Reversal